Hobby: Making and tinkering

 With the advent of modern plastics, the amount of skill required to get the basic shape accurately shown for any given subject was lessened, making it easier for people of all ages to begin assembling replicas in varying scales.
 Superheroes, aero planes, boats, cars, tanks, artillery, and even figures of soldiers became quite popular subjects to build, paint and display.
 Although almost any subject can be found in almost any scale, there are common scales for such miniatures which remain constant today.

 Model engineering refers to building functioning machinery in metal, such as internal combustion motors and live steam models or locomotives.
-This is a demanding hobby that requires a multitude of large and expensive tools, such as lathes and mills.
+This is a demanding hobby that requires a multitude of large and expensive machine tools, such as lathes and mills.
 This hobby originated in the United Kingdom in the late 19th century, later spreading and flourishing in the mid-20th century.
 Due to the expense and space required, it is becoming rare.

 3D Printing is a relatively new technology and already a major hobby as the cost of printers has fallen sharply.
 It is a good example of how hobbyists quickly engage with new technologies, communicate with one another and become producers related to their former hobby.
 3D modeling is the process of making mathematical representations of three dimensional items and is an aspect of 3D printing.

 Dressmaking has been a major hobby up until the late 20th century, in order to make cheap clothes, but also as a creative design and craft challenge.
 It has been reduced by the low cost of manufactured clothes.

 Cooking is for some people an interest, a hobby, a challenge and a source of significant satisfaction.
 For many other people it is a job, a chore, a duty, like cleaning.
 In the early 21st century the importance of cooking as a hobby was demonstrated by the high popularity of competitive television cooking programs.